atalha-cmd/Math6370-Talha/README.md

-# Math6370-Talha
+#Math6370-Talha

-This repository contains the implementation and work for the Math 6370 course, developed by Abu Talha.
+Welcome to the Math6370-Talha repository!
+This repository contains the implementation and coursework for the Parallel Scientific Computing course.
+All work has been developed by Abu Talha.